erwindev/college-app-tracker-infrastructure/README.md

 ```
 $ chmod 400 dev_key.pub
 ```
-2. Add the your key to the list of maintained by ssh-agent.
+2. Add the your key to the list keys of maintained by ssh-agent.
 ```
 $ ssh-add -K dev_key
 ```